piaoyh/cryptocol/README.md

 number will be 0.25.x.x since there are all twenty-five functionalities listed above.
 So, for example, even if the version number is 0.5.0.0, it does not mean that 50% of all functionalities are implemented.

+## Breaking Changes

+Refer to the file `BreakingChanges.md` in this crate.